 San Francisco, CA 94103

 Open Monday - Friday from 8:00 a.m. to 5:00 p.m.

 Apply online at https://www.mybenefitscalwin.org/

-- If you are low income but are not eligible for Medi-cal, you may qualify for the State of California Healthy Families or the City's Healthy Kids program.
+- If you are low income but are not eligible for Medi-Cal, you may qualify for the City’s Healthy San Francisco program or the City's Healthy Kids plan.

 - If you are not a California resident and do not have health insurance, you can find a health center near you.

 General information about the federal Marketplace, Covered California, and Medi-Cal